zsat90/SWAPI-Exercise-2/README.md

         People: /people
         Planets: /planets
         Films: /films
+        Sort: /people?sortBy=(name, height, mass)

-5. Testing Endpoints:
+6. Testing Endpoints:

    You can use the included .rest file to test the endpoints using Visual Studio Code’s REST Client extension.
 Alternatively, you can use tools like curl or Postman.